jiwonny29/MIDS_NLP_Final/README.md

 # Natural Language Processing - Final Project
-## Sentiment Analysis Models for Online Product Reviews
+# Sentiment Analysis Models for Online Product Reviews

 ## Overview

-This repository conducts an in-depth exploration and comparison of sentiment analysis models tailored for online product reviews.
-We evaluate the effectiveness of two models – a Generative Language Model (Multinomial Naive Bayes) and a Discriminative Neural Network (Bidirectional LSTM) – aiming to provide actionable insights for sentiment classification in the realm of e-commerce.
+This repository presents a comprehensive exploration of sentiment analysis models tailored for online product reviews.
+We meticulously compare a Generative Language Model (Multinomial Naive Bayes) and a Discriminative Neural Network (Bidirectional LSTM) to provide practical insights for sentiment classification in the dynamic e-commerce landscape.

 ## Authors

-- **Afraa Noureen**
+- Afraa Noureen
-- **Ayush Gupta**
+- Ayush Gupta
-- **Jiwon Shin**
+- Jiwon Shin

 ## Abstract

-Our objective is to empower businesses with a robust sentiment analysis framework by dissecting real-world and synthetic datasets.
-This comparison spans various metrics, emphasizing the balance between accuracy, computational efficiency, and interpretability.
+Our mission is to empower businesses with a robust sentiment analysis framework.
+We conduct a thorough analysis of real-world and synthetic datasets, focusing on accuracy, computational efficiency, and interpretability.

 ## Background

-In a world driven by consumer feedback, accurate sentiment analysis is paramount for businesses.
-Our study delves into online product reviews from Amazon and eBay, offering valuable insights to enhance customer experience and streamline analysis efforts.
+Accurate sentiment analysis is paramount in consumer-driven markets.
+This study delves into product reviews from Amazon and eBay, providing valuable insights to enhance customer experience.

 ## Dataset

-- Real-world dataset: Curated from Kaggle, refined to 92,100 reviews.
+- **Real-world dataset:** Curated from Kaggle, refined to 92,100 reviews.
-- Synthetic dataset: Created for unbiased testing, mirroring real-world scenarios.
+- **Synthetic dataset:** Created for unbiased testing.

 ## Generative Language Model